awsdocs/aws-service-catalog-admin-guide/doc_source/upgrade-instructions.md

 1. Choose **Commit Update Set** to apply the update set and create the application\.
 This procedure should complete 100%\.

-**To update permissions**
+**To update AWS permissions**

 1. Go to [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html)\.
 Following the instructions there, create a policy called **SCConnectorAdmin** for ServiceNow administrators to delete AWS Service Catalog products in ServiceNow that do not have self\-service actions associated\.
+ServiceNow administrators can also view budgets associated to AWS Service Catalog portfolios and products\.
 Copy the following policy and paste it into **Policy Document**:

    ```
                                    {